-Becoming a registered dental hygienist, or RDH takes a few steps.
+Becoming a registered dental hygienist (RDH) takes a few steps.
 The first step is to complete high school.
 Most programs have a minimum ACT and GPA requirement for applicants.
-Be sure to take classes in high school that will assist you like math, chemistry, and biology.
+Be sure to take classes in high school that will assist you, like math, chemistry, and biology.
 The next step is to complete a dental hygiene degree program.
 Most states require an associate’s degree in dental hygiene.
-You can study part-time or full time, depending on your needs, with an accredited school to get your degree.
+You can study part-time or full-time, depending on your needs, with an accredited school to get your degree.
 After graduation, you will need to become licensed.
 All candidates must sit for the National Board of Dental Hygiene Examination and clinical board examinations for your state or region.
-Once you have been licensed you are officially a registered dental hygienist, though you will most definitely find yourself continuing your education throughout your career to update your skills or to pursue other career opportunities.
+Once you are licensed you are officially a registered dental hygienist.
+However, you will most definitely find yourself continuing your education throughout your career to update your skills or to pursue other career opportunities.

-As a dental hygienist you may find it important to improve your professional network.
+As a dental hygienist, you may find it essential to improve your professional network.
 One way to do that is through organizations like the ADHA.
 It is the nation’s largest organization, representing over one hundred and eighty-five thousand registered dental hygienists.
 The organization seeks to fully integrate the role of dental hygienists into the dental practice and the healthcare system overall.

-For people thinking about working as a registered dental hygienist it would be helpful to set a job alert for job postings in your area.
-Another smart move is to join organizations for dental and medical workers.
-This will increase the size of your network and help you gain access to professional resources.
+For people thinking about working as a registered dental hygienist, it would be helpful to set a job alert for job postings in your area.
+Another smart move is to join organizations for dental and medical workers to increase the size of your network and help you gain access to professional resources.
 It will also help alert you to positions opening up in your field in your area.
-This is where your soft skills can pay off in a very real way.

-As a dental hygienist you will be called upon to comply with all local, state, and federal laws regarding healthcare.
+As a dental hygienist, you have to comply with all local, state, and federal laws regarding healthcare.
 That includes HIPPA and ADA regulations.
 You should also be familiar with commonly used office software, like Dentrix and Microsoft Office.
-You should commit to maintaining a high quality standard of care and educating your patients on proper oral hygiene.
-Whether you work for a private dentist or a dental group you will be called upon to provide the necessary dental hygiene services that will maintain the health of your patients’ teeth.
+You must maintain a high-quality standard of care and educating your patients on proper oral hygiene.
+Whether you work for a private dentist or a dental group, your job is to provide the necessary dental hygiene services that will maintain the health of your patients’ teeth.

-Believe it or not, it is possible to be a part time dental hygienist.
-Many people work part time while they pursue further studies in dental health.
-Others are job seekers, pursuing a full time position with a general dental office while building their resume.
-In the beginning, it can seem daunting, since you don’t have many years of experience to help you.
-However, internships and part time work can help to solve that problem for you.
+Believe it or not, it is possible to be a part-time dental hygienist.
+Many people work part-time while they pursue further studies in dental health.
+Others are job seekers pursuing a full-time position with a general dental office while building their resumes.
+In the beginning, it can seem daunting since you don’t have many years of experience to help you.
+However, internships and part-time work can help solve that problem for you.

-As a career, being a registered dental hygienist is a very secure and stable option.
-Some dental hygienists work full time, have paid time off, full benefits, and earn somewhere between thirty and forty-eight dollars an hour.
-While being a dental hygienist you may find yourself consulting with an Emergency Medical Technician or Licensed Nurse Practitioner about a patient and their overall health.
-As the profession of dental hygiene expands with a better understanding of the oral-systemic connections there will be more opportunities for collaboration with the medical community.
+As a career, the dental hygienist profession is very secure and stable.
+Some dental hygienists work full time, have paid time off, full benefits, and earn between thirty and forty-eight dollars an hour.
+While being a dental hygienist, you may find yourself consulting with an Emergency Medical Technician or Licensed Nurse Practitioner about a patient and their overall health.
+As the dental hygiene profession expands with a better understanding of the oral-systemic connections, there will be more opportunities for collaboration with the medical community.

 Dental hygiene is an exciting and quickly expanding profession.
 It’s the perfect way to combine a passion for helping people with a love of science.